 Through prayer and with great humility, he used his gift for storytelling to persuade some of America’s wealthiest businessmen to become benefactors of the small but growing Christian college.
-Likewise, his influence, credibility and forthright manner were valued by a list of non-profit organizations who tapped him for leadership roles.
+Likewise, his influence, credibility, and forthright manner were valued by a list of non-profit organizations that tapped him for leadership roles.

 “He modeled the life of Christ.
 He was the greatest relationship builder I have ever witnessed and he served as the University’s captain through times of turbulence and abundance,” William M. B. Fleming, Jr., Palm Beach Atlantic’s president, said.
 “The thriving University we know today is a direct result of his sheer determination and the sense of calling on his life.
 I am honored to call him my mentor and friend.”